Freakwill/ell/README.md

 The space of sequences, and the operators on it.

-$\ell$ is latex code of l, offen used as the space of sequences.
+$\ell$ is latex code of l, offen used as the symbol of the space of sequences.

-And Ell takes the symbol as its logo:
+And Ell takes the symbol as its logo.
+Enjoy ell!

  ![](src/ell-logo.png)

 ## Concepts

 A sequence is an array (`numpy.ndarray`) with start-index and end-index.
-I wll call it an *ell* in the context.
+I will call it an *ell* in the context of programing.

 When adding or other operator acting on two sequences, you have two fit their indexes, that has been done by a decorator silently.